svetanis/system-design/README.md

 # System Design Interview Prep 🏗️
 Master the System Design Interview with a structured framework.
 This repository covers step-by-step solutions to popular design questions and explores the core components of distributed systems.

 # 🎯 Project Goal
 To provide a clear, repeatable roadmap for navigating 45-minute architectural interviews, from gathering requirements to identifying bottlenecks.

+# 🚀 Core Principles
+Understanding the trade-offs is the heart of system design.

+**Scalability:** Handling increased load by adding resources

+**Availability:** Ensuring the system remains operational

+**Reliability:** The system performs its intended function under specific conditions

+**Maintainability:** Ease of evolving and fixing the system over time

-# 🧩 Core Components
+# 🛠️ System Components

-Load Balancing: Distributing traffic via Nginx or HAProxy.
+**Load Balancing:** Distributing traffic across servers

-Caching: Improving latency with Redis and Memcached.
+**Caching:** Improving latency with high-speed data storage layer

-Databases: Choosing between SQL (Postgres) and NoSQL (Cassandra/MongoDB).
+**Databases:** Relational and Non-Relational storage

-Messaging: Decoupling services with Kafka and RabbitMQ.
+**Messaging:** Decoupling services with asynchronous communication

 # 📝 Interview Framework
+When tackling a design problem, follow this structured approach:

-Understand the Problem: Clarify goals and scale (DAU, QPS).
+**Understand the Problem:** Clarify goals and scale (DAU, QPS).

-High-Level Design: Sketch the end-to-end flow.

-Deep Dive: Focus on data schemas, sharding, and replication.
+**High-Level Design:** Draw the primary components and end-to-end data flow

+**Deep Dive:** Scaling specific components (e.g., Database sharding, Cache eviction).

-Identify Bottlenecks: Address single points of failure and monitoring.
+**Bottlenecks:** Identifying and mitigating single points of failure.

 # 📂 Popular Design Questions